OL Reign beats Chicago 3-2 in long-awaited return to Cheney Stadium

 Forward Leah Pruitt booted in the Reign’s go-ahead goal in the 70th minute.
 King hustled to set up the score, chasing the ball to the end line before cutting back to get the pass to Pruitt.

-King dribbled her own score in the 87th minute, nullifying Chicago’s late second goal.
+King dribbled to create her own score in the 87th minute to make Chicago midfielder Morgan Gautrat’s goal in stoppage time insignificant.

+“When I tell you I shocked myself, I said, ‘Oh, my God!’ ” King said during a video conference call with media.
+“I was so hyped.
+That third goal obviously sealed it for us, so I’m hyped that I was able to provide that for our team.

+“It feels good coming into this new environment.
+Being able to play my role and do what I need to do for this team is my goal.
+So, being able to do that today felt awesome.”

 The Red Stars (0-2-2) immediately put pressure on the Reign’s defense.
 The visitors had four attempts in the opening 20 minutes of the match.